Active Duty Military

 be on active duty,

-be stationed outside Pennsylvania, and,
+be stationed outside PA, and,

 be here on authorized leave.

-While in the act of fishing, the military personnel must carry proof of each of these requirements, such as a Pennsylvania driver's license, a military ID, and valid military orders showing the place of assignment and leave status.
+While in the act of fishing, the military personnel must carry proof of each of these requirements, such as a PA driver’s license, a military ID, and valid military orders showing the place of assignment and leave status.

-Under the law, a qualifying soldier, sailor, airman or marine does not receive a free Pennsylvania fishing license.
+Under the law, a qualifying soldier, sailor, airman or marine does not receive a free PA fishing license.
 Instead, eligible active duty military personnel can legally fish without a license under the limited circumstances outlined in the law.
-The Pennsylvania Fish & Boat Commission recommends that anyone taking advantage of this provision display a military ID while in the act of fishing in much the same way as one would display a conventional fishing license.
+The PA Fish & Boat Commission recommends that anyone taking advantage of this provision display a military ID while in the act of fishing in much the same way as one would display a conventional fishing license.